 Empirical data was not supported to confirm the research hypothesis in rupiah depreciation.
 Companies in the gain position are more aggresive to do earnings management through the FEGL post compared to companies that are in a position of loss.
 In a depreciation condition, companies that have monetary liabilities in foreign currencies are smaller than the monetary assets of foreign currencies in a position of gain.
 Conversely, they are in a loss position when having monetary liabilities in foreign currencies that are greater than monetary assets in foreign currencies.
-In the financial statements, the monetary assets in foreign currencis were cash and cash equivalents and trade receivables, while the monetary liabilities in foreign currency were short-term loans, long-term loans, and others.
+In the financial statements, the monetary assets in foreign currency were short-term loans, long-term loans, and others.
 When the company gets a loan, the company gets supervision from the lending institution.
-Supervision of lenders causes managers of companies with monetary liabilities in foreign currencies to be higher than monetary assets in foreign currencies performs earnings management less than companies that have smaller monetary liabilities in foreign currency than monetary assets in foreign currencies.
+Supervision of lenders causes managers of companies with monetary liabilities in foreign currencies to be higher than monetary assets in foreign currencies to be higher than monetary assets in foreign currencies to a loan companies that have smaller monetary liabilities in foreign currency than monetary assets in foreign currency states than companies with monetary liabilities in foreign currency than monetary assets in foreign currencies to be higher than monetary assets in foreign currencies performs earnings management less than companies that have smaller monetary liabilities in foreign currency than monetary assets in foreign currencies.